 The answer to this seemingly simple question may not be as obvious as some imagine.
 Anyone who has ever sat down to write a resume understands that the process can quickly get out of hand.

-For workers with any serious amount of experience, that resume seems to expand of its own accord.
+For workers with any serious amount of experience–5+ years, for example–that resume seems to expand of its own accord.
 Add in your skills, education, and other details, and you soon find yourself fighting to limit it to two pages.
-As a result, it’s easy to assume that resumes should always be two-page documents.

-Why?
-Well, the fact is that most employers must sift through dozens or even hundreds of resumes to fill a position.
+Most employers must sift through dozens or even hundreds of resumes to fill a position.
 It’s only natural that they would prefer shorter, more focused resumes.
-Obviously, shorter resumes translate into an easier selection process for them.
+Obviously, shorter resumes often translate into an easier selection process for them.

 Benefits of a one-page resume